btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 In this blog post, I plan to log every bowl of ramen I eat and to take pictures along the way.
 Many of the ramen spots will be in NYC since I live here, but I'm not restricting myself to the city.

-Without further ado, here are The Ramen Logs ranked in order of my preference.
+Without further ado, here are The Ramen Logs, ranked in order of my preference.

 Update (12/29/2018): I added dollar signs to each review.
 Although some ramen places have higher ratings in terms of taste and quality, I felt like the price should be added to reflect how often I actually want to eat at those places.
-The prices are based on the average amount of money I spend on a bowl of ramen with toppings (I usually only add an egg if the ramen doesn't come with one).
+The price ranges are based on the average amount of money I spend on a bowl of ramen with toppings (I usually only add an egg if the ramen doesn't come with one).
 It does not include tax, tip, or appetizers.

 <table class="tg">
   <tr>